ramonarj/PVLI---Arkanoid/README.md

 - Silver: 50xLevel No. (they take 3 hits to destroy themselves)
 - Golden: neither add score nor are destroyable

 **Enemies:** they die if the ball/player hits them.
-They move downwards
+They move downwards slowly, dissapearing under the player's ship.
-    slowly, dissapearing under the player's ship
+    They add 100 points to the score when destroyed, and there can only be 3 of them at a time.
-    They add 100 pint to the score when destroyed, and there can only be 3 of them at a time. y solo puede haber 3 a la vez.
-Se repiten cada 4 niveles, habiendo:
+    They appear cyclically every four levels
 - Ships
 - Doritos
 - Molecules